sparkflows/sparkflows-docs/docs/user-guide/variables/index.rst

 Fire Insights allows you to define and use variables in various ways.

-  * Variables can be defined at the workflow level
+  * Variables can be defined at the project, group and global level
   * Variables can be defined during workflow execution
   * Variables can be added using a scala node
   * Variables can be defined at the pipeline level